lee-b/gundb/README.md

 The `main()` function included in the project serves as a **placeholder** for now.
 It demonstrates the basic setup and usage of the EventStream system.
 A dedicated **gundb wrapper script** has been created to facilitate future enhancements and integrations.

+## Theory of Operation

+For a detailed explanation of how GunDB works under the hood, including its use of vector clocks for conflict-free replication, SQLAlchemy base classes, and node abstractions, please refer to our [Theory of Operation](docs/theory.txt) document.

 ## Roadmap

 Gundb is actively under development, with plans to evolve into a comprehensive utility for: